boltlabs-inc/key-mgmt/README.md

 ## Running the server locally

-To run the server locally, make sure MongoDB is running as above.
+To run the server locally, first make sure MongoDB is running.
+You can run MongoDB [in Docker](https://www.mongodb.com/compatibility/docker) or [locally with a config file](https://www.mongodb.com/docs/manual/reference/configuration-options/).

 Then run:
 ```bash
 cargo make start-server-local
 ```